altmp/altv-docs/articles/configs/server.md

     "csharp-module"
 ]

-# Enable only specific dlc packs
+# Enable only specific game DLCs.
+Useful when you want to exclude some DLC because of game limits, ID shifts, etc. See complete DLC list at go.altv.mp/dlc-list
 dlcWhitelist = [
     "mpBeach",
     "mpBusiness",